 That’s what people are willing to exchange it for their precious time.
 Choose your niche and gain expertise on it.
 It could be fashion, design, relationships, finances, news and entertainment, poetry etc.

 Do not always be quick to publish posts, but pose to ask yourself, is it gonna add value?
 What problem are you aiming to solve and how?
 Every post you write should have an aim… like do you wish to inform, inspire, challenge, trigger some emotions, entertain?

 4. You Can Start a Blog with Free Hosts, But Do Not Last With Them.

 Probably you are using or rather planning to use Blogger or WordPress Like Me here, or even Tumbr, or Medium.
 Though they might sound easier, they are not always kosher.
-Free blogs do not give you the control, ownership or the branding options that you need, and the Google indexing are not also pretty high.
-Kenyan bloggers might want to save Ksh 3000 and buy their own hosting from hosts such as Kenya Web Experts.
+Free blogs do not give you the control, ownership or the branding options that you need, and the Google indexing are not also pretty high. .

-It will cost you only that for an entire year.
+It will cost you $2.75 only per month but it’s an investment that’s really worth it.
 However, some providers will charge WPengine might charge you up to $99 per month.
 Their services are pretty awesome as well, but you definitely don’t want to start there, when you are not selling anything to cover up the costs.